 Do restaurants have to sell alcohol to-go in open containers with a food item?

-A restaurant with an ABC license may only pour and sell alcoholic beverages to-go (mixed drinks or filled growlers, for example) in conjunction with meals sold to-go.
+An ABC licensee may only pour and sell alcoholic beverages to-go (mixed drinks or filled growlers, for example) in conjunction with meals sold to-go.
+This restriction continues to apply even though meals are no longer required to be served in conjunction with alcoholic beverages for consumption on the licensed premises in those counties that have moved to Stage 2 (see Industry Advisory).
 In addition, those poured or mixed drinks must be in a sealed container with a lid with no holes for straws, etc., and may only be transported in the trunk of a vehicle and consumed by a patron when they get home.
-However, restaurants may also sell manufacturer sealed containers without food.
+However, ABC licensees may also sell manufacturer sealed containers without food.
 For further clarification, please see information previously provided in the Notice of Regulatory Relief.

 Are there limits on pure spirits to the to-go open containers rule?